gargiulofrancesco/compression_benchmark_cpp/README.md

 OnPair16 is a variant that limits dictionary entries to a maximum length of 16 bytes.
 This constraint enables further optimizations in both longest prefix matching and decoding.

+**Note**: The optimized static longest prefix matching for OnPair16 is currently available only in the [Rust implementation](https://github.com/gargiulofrancesco/compression_benchmark_rs).

 ## Quick Start

 ### Installation